edgeandnode/amp/dump/README.md

 ## Config

 A config file toml is required.
-The path to the file can be configured in the CLI with `--config` or in the environment with `DUMP_FIREHOSE_PROVIDER`.
+The path to the file can be configured in the CLI with `--config` or in the environment with `FIREHOSE_PROVIDER`.
 The current config format is:
 ```
 url = "<FIREHOSE URL>"
 token = "<AUTH_TOKEN>"